AvtoVAZ: After privatization

+In 2005 it was estimated in a documentary created by Channel One Russia that about 500 people were killed between 1990 and 2005 during conflicts between police and criminals related to AvtoVAZ.

+The Documentary was released same year when Rosoboronexport took over AvtoVAZ with the support of 300 police officers during the extraordinary general meeting.
+Though Rosoboronexport was not listed as company shareholder at the time, no objections were raised by other parties, such as official shareholders.
+Rosoboronexport action was supported by Vladimir Putin publicly.

 Involvement of Renault-Nissan

 In March 2008, Renault purchased a 25% stake in AvtoVAZ in a US$1 billion deal, with Rostec retaining most of the remaining 75%.
 The deal was agreed at a time when the Russian car market was booming.

 The onset of the Great Recession caused considerable problems to the company.
 By April 2009, AvtoVAZ was on the verge of bankruptcy, which was only avoided because of a $600 million bailout from the Russian government.
 As an anticrisis measure, the Russian government introduced a car scrappage scheme in March 2010.
 Avtovaz sales doubled in the second quarter of 2010 as a result, and the company returned to profit.
 By the end of 2010, automotive production in Russia had returned to precrisis levels.

 In 2011, production of the classic Fiat 124-based 2105 and 2107 series models was completely moved from the Togliatti plant to the IzhAvto plant near Izhevsk, to make space for the company's forthcoming 2016 model.
 In April 2012, AvtoVAZ confirmed the end of the model 2107 (Lada Riva or Lada Nova), after more than 40 years.